atom/atom/CONTRIBUTING.md

   * Style new elements in both the light and dark default themes when appropriate
   * New packages go in `src/packages/`
-  * Add 3rd-party packages by submoduling in `vendor/packages/`
+  * Add 3rd-party packages as a `package.json` dependency
   * Commit messages are in the present tense
   * Files end with a newline
   * Class variables and methods should be in the following order: